MicrosoftDocs/cloud-adoption-framework/docs/relocate/evaluate.md

 - *Azure Resource Graph:* Azure Resource Graph allows you to run queries against the resources in an Azure AD tenant.
 Resource Graph is accessible in the portal and from the command line.
 You must map workload components and dependencies manually.
 For more information, see [Azure Resource Graph documentation](/azure/governance/resource-graph/shared-query-azure-cli).

-- *Inventory dashboard:* Within the Azure portal you can use the built-in inventory template to create a dashboard to track your existing resources as a quick way of determining which resources you have how many instances there are.
+- *Inventory dashboard:* Within the Azure portal you can use the built-in inventory template to create a dashboard to track your existing resources as a quick way of determining which resources you have and how many instances there are.

 **Manually create documentation if needed.** If automated discovery approaches aren't enough, you can conduct a manual assessment of the workloads.
 Most manual assessments rely on interviews with technical experts and technical documentation to get the information needed.
 Identify product or application owners and interview them.
 These interviews are optional, but necessary when the team needs to cover gaps in the information the tools provide.

+> [!TIP]
+> Resource tags can be another way of discovering information about workloads, such as their owners and which environment the resource corresponds to.

 ## Find region supportability